 1. Become familiar with the institutional features of different models of economic development in East Asia 2.
 Gain an in-depth understanding of the nuances of the economic development process in specific East Asian countries such as Taiwan, Japan, and China 3.
 Be able to work well with others in order to carefully analyze book chapters, scholarly journals, and news articles such as those in The New York Times 4.
 Students will be evaluated based on their participation in discussion, both online and in class, as well as their performance on exams and quizzes.

-TIAS 480: Experiencing China
+TIAS 480: Experiencing China - 5 credits

 The course will explore Chinese and Taiwanese history and culture through a combination of field trips, lecture, discussion, assigned readings and written assignments.
 Students will participate in field trips to selected cultural and historic sites.